 The mayor and city manager sprang into damage control mode.
 They said it was a recommendation of the city council, that the consultant was meant to work with the Task Force as a resource, and that the firm was “not yet hired” to craft actual ordinances.

 In September, the city manager brought in a consultant, Klein, Thorpe & Jenkins, Ltd., to survey the city council and staff about property maintenance and rental housing challenges.
 Below is a September 14 letter from KTJ to the city, which outlines the scope of the work.

 You see any mention of Housing Task Force involvement in this letter?

 Why is drafting of ordinances #4 on the list if the city hasn’t hired KTJ to do that?

 As for the claim that the consultant was brought in upon a city council recommendation, I asked during the Task Force meeting when the vote was taken.
 Turns out there wasn’t a vote of the council, and that the decision was made under the city manager’s authority.
 (Wonder how the two council members who attended felt about the attempt to throw them under the bus.)

-I believe KTJ’s involvement was supposed to remain a secret from the Task Force because it involves a sneaky return of the fatally flawed Rental Inspection Program, but that members got wind of it.
+I believe KTJ’s involvement was supposed to remain a secret from the Task Force because it involves a sneaky return of the fatally flawed Rental Inspection Program, but members got wind of it.
 It would explain why city staff did not decide to involve Task Force members at the start.
 Correspondence obtained from the city under the Freedom of Information Act (FOIA) indicates KJT finally was set to interview the landlord’s subcommittee on November 7 and conducted the interviews November 16, two months from the sending of the scope-of-work letter and on the very day the full Task Force met.

 Even if I’m wrong, that’s still a heck of a way to treat volunteers who are working hard to make DeKalb a better place to live.